Article II. Registration and Enrollment

 Section 3.
 Leave of Absence for Exceptional Family Circumstances

-B. Application Procedures A leave of absence for childbirth, adoption, illness, disability, dependent care, or similar circumstances normally must be requested and approved prior to the beginning of the academic term for which it is being requested.
+A leave of absence for childbirth, adoption, illness, disability, dependent care, or similar circumstances normally must be requested and approved prior to the beginning of the academic term for which it is being requested.
 A letter of request should provide a detailed explanation of the circumstances leading to the request and a justification of the length of the requested leave.
-Each student should describe the progress they have made in their graduate program, and indicate if the requested leave of absence is expected to affect the time-to-degree, courseviability, or course-restoration limitations set forth elsewhere in these Rules.
+Students should describe the progress they have made in their graduate program and indicate if the requested leave of absence is expected to affect the time-to-degree, course- viability, or course-restoration limitations set forth elsewhere in these Rules.
 The letter of request should be sent to the Dean of the Graduate School and, in cases of disability, the Office of Student Services.
-The letter of request must also state whether the request is supported by the student’s faculty advisor and Director of Graduate Studies, and include supporting documentation.
+The letter of request must also state whether the request is supported by the student’s faculty advisor and Director of Graduate Studies and include supporting documentation.
 The faculty advisor, Director of Graduate Studies, Office of Student Services, and/or the Graduate Dean may request a doctor’s statement to document any limitations arising from a student’s disability or illness.

 C. Special Considerations

-Students on approved leaves of absence are not registered at the University and, therefore, do not have the rights and privileges of registered students.
-Upon the conclusion of an approved leave of absence, a student may register without applying for readmission to the University.
-Students must be registered during a semester in which they fulfill a University or departmental degree requirement, such as taking qualifying exams or submitting a dissertation/thesis.
-In addition, students must also be registered in order to be eligible for any form of University financial aid (e.g. a teaching or research assistantship) and to be certified as full-time students.
+Students on an approved leave of absence are not registered at the University and, therefore, do not have the rights and privileges of registered students.
+Upon the conclusion of an approved leave of absence, a student must reapply to the university as a former student returning (FSR).
+Students must be registered during a semester in which they fulfill a university or departmental degree requirement, such as taking qualifying exams or submitting a dissertation/thesis.
+Students must also be registered in order to be eligible for any form of university financial aid (e.g., a teaching or research assistantship) and to be certified as full-time students.

 Non-immigrant F-1 and J-1 students and their dependents must maintain legal immigration status at all times.
 Students with F-1 or J-1 visas must be enrolled full-time every semester at the University while they remain in the United States.
 The only possible exception that might allow a student to remain in the United States while on an approved leave of absence might be a serious illness or medical condition.
 Students are advised to consult with the staff of the Office of International Educational Services for more information when considering a leave of absence.

-Students are advised to check with the Enrollment Management Office prior to taking an approved leave of absence in order to determine the status of their student accounts.
-Students are advised that accounts that are overdue will be subject to regular procedures in accordance with University guidelines, notwithstanding any approved leave of absence: specifically, late fees and finance charges will continue to accrue, students will be blocked from future registration upon their return, and accounts will be referred for collection, with the imposition of additional collection charges, for non-payment in accordance with regular timeframes.
+Students are advised to check with the Enrollment Management Office and the Office of the Bursar prior to taking an approved leave of absence in order to determine the status of their student accounts.
+Students are advised that accounts that are overdue will be subject to regular procedures in accordance with university guidelines, notwithstanding any approved leave of absence: specifically, late fees and finance charges will continue to accrue, students will be blocked from future registration upon their return, and accounts will be referred for collection, with the imposition of additional collection charges, for non-payment in accordance with regular timeframes.

 Section 4.
 Temporary Interruption of Student's Program for Other Reasons